shibaftw2022/Task/README.md

 - Enter Show Number: (Integer)

 After user input the show number, if it exist, it will display the available seats for that particular show.
-Assuming the input is a interger.

 Upon selecting 2 as Book, it will prompt the user for the following: